ETC-UMA STRATEGIES > CONSERVATION AND RESTORATION OF COASTAL HABITATS IN THE PROVINCE OF MALAGA

 b) – Promote synergies and networking of the organisations involved in coastal protection.

-Summary of the Cases nº 1 – 5 Keys and Proposals meeting – Link a pdf (We regret, only in Spanish)
+Summary of the meeting.
+Cases nº 1 – 5 Points and Proposals – Link a pdf (We regret, only in Spanish)

 Participants and Guests – Link to Participants and Guests (We regret, only in Spanish)